makrai/notes/farha-22-iSarcasm-semeval.md

   into one of the
   categories of ironic speech defined by Leggitt and Gibbs (2000): sarcasm, irony, satire, understatement, overstatement, and rhetorical question
-* For the Arabic dataset, we also include the dialect label of the text.
-As
+* For the Arabic dataset, we also include the dialect label of the text

 ## 3.2 Data Collection